Skip to content

 So we can see here the output as we’re used to seeing.
 However, recall, to make easy direct comparisons, we need to think about these values as relating to the predicted log of the species richness.

 It’s easiest to conceptualize as thinking about predicting a value of species richness (since that what the whole model is supposed to do), given some information.
-With the information above, let’s re-state our full model with the \(\beta\) values plugged in:
+With the new coefficients from our updated summary(mod3) output (where “low” pH is the reference), let’s re-state our full model with the approximate \(\beta\) values plugged in:

 \\